ryanwentzel/ryanlwentzel.com/collections/_commonplace/2024-10-01-unkindest-thing-to-say-to-a-depressed-person.md

 ---
 The British preacher Charles Spurgeon lived with depression.
 [He talked openly about it in his sermons]({% link _commonplace/2024-09-23-the-abysses-of-inward-anguish.md %}), assuring those in his congregation who likewise suffered that their pastor could empathize with them.

-He knew from personal experience the sting of well-meaning but insensitive advice about his condition from fellow Christians.
+He knew from personal experience the sting of well-meaning but insensitive advice about his condition offered by fellow Christians.
 Their counsel often boiled down to, "Stop it!", and they were quick to blame him for his suffering.

 This, [Spurgeon declared from the pulpit](https://www.spurgeon.org/resource-library/sermons/night-and-jesus-not-there/), was "the unkindest thing that anyone can possibly say" to someone living with depression.
 It betrays an ignorance of the darkness to which even the strongest human minds are susceptible.